torsday/notebook/GLOSSARY.md

 A standard plain text data interchange format for representing LDAP directory CRUD requests.

+## LXC

+An operating-system-level virtualization environment for running multiple isolated Linux systems (containers) on a single Linux control host.

 ## Ncurses

 A programming library providing an API that allows the programmer to write text-based user interfaces in a terminal-independent manner.
 It is a toolkit for developing "GUI-like" application software that runs under a terminal emulator.